juleast/GeneratePIF/readme.md

      ./start.sh
      ```

+   * You can skip to [step 8](#step-8) if you run `start.sh` file.

-1. The first script clones a repo from a device repo link the user will provide from the dump repo: [https://dumps.tadiphone.dev/dumps/](https://dumps.tadiphone.dev/dumps/).
+2. The first script clones a repo from a device repo link the user will provide from the dump repo: [https://dumps.tadiphone.dev/dumps/](https://dumps.tadiphone.dev/dumps/).
-   It inits the git repo without checkout so that we don't have to download unnecessary files.
+   It initializes the git repo without checkout so that we don't have to download unnecessary files.

    - Make sure the script is exectuable first: